-Director and performance specialist David Cassel offers a unique training and performance program designed to introduce both students and teachers to a process that explores physical and mental development towards the creation of original performance works for stage and street. .
+Director and award winning performance specialist David Cassel offers a unique training and performance program designed to introduce both students and teachers to a process that explores physical and mental development towards the creation of original performance works and expanded improvisational vocabulary.

 The teaching program integrates a variety of theatrical and sport techniques with a diverse array of live performance situations.
 Workshop students are given opportunities, during extended workshop programs, to advance through a system of skill plateaus and to publicly perform the skills learned upon completion of the extended training program. .